 Excellence is displayed in the moment of choice.
 How do you handle yourself when you are tested and challenged?
 How do you choose your priorities when put to task?
 Do you resort to your higher self when given the temptation to stoop low?
 These are choices you make in the moment of integrity, and they can separate the great from the mediocre.

 Have faith in what you do.
 This will pave the way for you to persist and get better at what you are doing.
-If you keep jumping from one thing to another, you seldom acquire excellence.
-Excellence requires that you stick out whatever path you have chosen.
+If you keep jumping from one thing to another, you seldom excel.
+Being excellent requires that you stick out whatever path you have chosen.
 When you dilly-dally in making decisions, you send out a message of lack of confidence and foresight, which are intrinsic to excellence.

-People who strive for excellence exude confidence and stand out from the crowd!
+People who strive to excel exude confidence and stand out from the crowd!
 They are admired for the results and spark they create!

 This was first published in the September 2013 issue of Complete Wellbeing.